 Drive with Increased Confidence: Attend Driving School

 Of course, taking this precautionary stance does not mean that you should not challenge yourself while riding.
 However, confine skill-building to advanced riding courses, offered at motorcycle dealerships, or locate a racing school.
-Not only are the schools fun to attend, they help you safely build your skills so you can drive with increased confidence.
+Not only are the schools fun to attend, but they also help you safely build your skills so you can drive with increased confidence.

 When you are on a motorcycle, you can become easily distracted.
 Therefore, you need to be aware of your environment and surroundings.
 Keep cognizant of everything that is happening around you.
 Remember, motorcycles can be difficult for some drivers to spot, especially if a driver is driving an SUV or a larger vehicle.